 Standards for safe workplaces across the Australian screen industry are detailed in: the Australian Screen Industry Code of Practice, and the National Guidelines for Screen Safety, as summarised below.

-What we do?
-In encouraging the Queensland screen industry to create best-practice safe worksplaces, Screen Queensland assumes the role of concerned stakeholder.
+In encouraging the Queensland screen industry to create best-practice safe workplaces, Screen Queensland assumes the role of concerned stakeholder.
 We advocate for crew welfare and production safety, and provide information and referrals to appropriate resources.

 The Australian Screen Industry Code of Practice: Discrimination, Harassment, Sexual Harassment and Bullying (Code of Practice) is a best-practice guide for employers in the Australian screen industry.
 It supports the prevention of workplace discrimination, harassment, sexual harassment and bullying in the screen industry.
 It affirms the national industry’s commitment to providing safe, respectful, inclusive and flexible workplaces.
 The Code of Practice contains a set of best-practice templates and resources to assist employers in producing the following for their workplace: